milescaprio/GenericPID/README.md

 * Artificial motor simulation
 * Custom complex paths
 * Generic interfaces for custom implementation
+* Gradient Descent controller for tuning
-* Auto-tuning using multidimensional gradient descent (in-progress)
+* Auto-tuning (in-progress)

 Created for ChainLynx 8248 Robotics, 2023.
 All code by and Copyright (c) Miles Caprio 2023.